Robert E. Zimet

 Bob Zimet successfully leads litigation efforts on behalf of clients involved in high-stakes commercial, corporate and securities disputes.
 He appears on behalf of clients and has tried matters and argued appeals in federal and state courts throughout the country.
 He actively represents clients in SEC investigations.

 At the trial court level, he has led the firm’s litigation efforts in a number of winning matters on behalf of both plaintiffs and defendants and frequently has acted as lead trial counsel.
-Among them are: American Express Company (securities law issues), ION Media Networks (corporate law issues), Mylan, Inc. (corporate law issues), Alcatel-Lucent (securities law issues), MacAndrews & Forbes Holdings Inc. and affiliates (securities and corporate issues), The May Department Stores (bond indenture dispute), Kelso & Company (contract claims), Cap Advisers Ltd., Ann Taylor Stores Corp. (securities claims), Vulcan, Inc. (Paul G. Allen) (corporate law and contract issues) and directors of Toll Brothers Inc. (fiduciary and securities law issues).
+Among them are: American Express Company (securities law issues), ION Media Networks (bankruptcy and corporate law issues), Mylan, Inc. (corporate law issues), Alcatel-Lucent (securities law issues), MacAndrews & Forbes Holdings Inc. and affiliates (securities and corporate issues), The May Department Stores (bond indenture dispute), Kelso & Company (contract claims), Cap Advisers Ltd., Ann Taylor Stores Corp. (securities claims), Vulcan, Inc. (Paul G. Allen) (corporate law and contract issues) and directors of Toll Brothers Inc. (fiduciary and securities law issues).

 Over the years, Bob Zimet has been called upon to represent clients embroiled in the “hot” issues of the day.
 He has provided counsel to litigants in the subprime credit dispute and he has conducted internal investigations for issuers with options backdating and other potential financial restatement issues.
 He has also successfully and frequently represented business executives and institutional shareholders against claims of insider trading and Section 16(b) liability.
 Mr. Zimet has led Skadden’s litigators in numerous vigorously contested corporate control contests.
 Some notable efforts have involved City Capital Associates Limited Partnership’s efforts to acquire Interco Incorporated, Stena AB’s acquisition of assets of Sea Containers LTD., The Black & Decker Corporation’s investment in American Standard Inc. and Danaher Corporation’s acquisition of Chicago Pneumatic Tool Co., as well as efforts involving Trans World Airlines, Inc. and USX Corp., among many others.